christophe-gouel/gams-style-guide/README.md

 File names should be meaningful, end in `.gms` for files that can be compiled by GAMS (possibly following a restart), and end with `.inc` for files that cannot be compiled on themselves but must be called by other files.
 Avoid using special characters in file names, including spaces: stick with numbers, letters, -, and _.

+For filenames, privilege snake\_case and kebab-case to camelCase and PascalCase to avoid problems with case-insensitive file systems (e.g., macOS or Microsoft Windows).

 ## Platform-independent code ##

 Strive to make your code platform independent:

-- Use `/` to separate folders, not `\` which only works on Windows.
+- Use `/` to separate folders, not `\` which only works on Microsoft Windows.
-- Respect case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on MacOS and Windows by default but not on Linux.
+- Respect case of filenames (or avoid upper-case letters in filenames): filenames are case-insensitive on macOS and Microsoft Windows by default but not on Linux.
-- Avoid using tools that works only on Windows.
+- Avoid using tools that works only on Microsoft Windows.
 For example, to exchange data with Excel files use [GAMS Connect](https://www.gams.com/latest/docs/UG_GAMSCONNECT.html "har2gdx.exe my_harfile.har my_gdxfile.gdx") instead of `gdxxrw.exe`.
 - If you cannot avoid using Windows-specific tools such as `har2gdx.exe`, test for the operating system and abort early.

 ``` gams